quii/monolith-to-micro/README.md

 We want to know what to make for dinner!

 There will be some kind of idea of what ingredients are in the house and what their expiration dates are.
-We'll also have a recipe book to derive meals from, which eventually we should be able to filter by
+We'll also have a recipe book to derive meals from.

 ### How to break the problem down